NAV (Net Asset Value) Calculation and How it works

 Imagine a ULIP fund that pools money from investors and uses it to buy stocks and bonds.
 The value of these holdings fluctuates daily.
 NAV calculation reflects these changes.
 When the value of the underlying securities goes up, the NAV increases.
 Conversely, if the value of the holdings falls, the NAV goes down.

-NAV calculation (or NAV calculation formula) is a straightforward process.
+NAV calculation (or formula for calculating NAV) is a straightforward process.

 What is the Net Asset Value Formula?

-The net asset formula is mathematically expressed as follows:
+The formula for nav is mathematically expressed as follows:

 NAV per unit = (Total Market Value of Assets - Liabilities) / Number of Outstanding Units